-You can install more than one instance of the Storage Engine.
+You can install up to two instances of the Storage Engine.

 For example, you might install the web site and the Data Engine (insights) and Query Engine (Insights) on one server and the Data Engine (Collector) and Query Engine (Collector) on a second computer.